 India’s eCommerce industry has all the potential to grow by leaps and bounds.
 The only thing required is utmost seriousness in running an online business.
 Entrepreneurs must ensure to build up portals that are up to the mark.
 A zeal for propagating the brand and services must be imbibed into potential customers.
 Issues concerning security and transaction frauds must also be taken into consideration.
 Proper measures must be taken in order to build up trust into the hearts of buyers who fear transactional frauds and tend to move away from making purchases using the internet.
 By following a set approach, Indian marketers can definitely attain new heights of success.
 Comprehensive analysis of online retail portals in India reflects a better future for the Indian eCommerce industry.

-India Advisory Board
+References: India Advisory Board